 One way to waste a significant amount of money is going food shopping when you’re hungry with no shopping list.
 In essence this is the same as creating a mobile app with no plan (with a lot more money at stake).

 It is important to strategically plan what you expect your mobile app to achieve and how it will fit into your target market.
-This will help reduce or even eliminate the risk of developing an app which doesn’t quite catch on, or perform as expected.
-A well developed plan will help evaluate where to best spend your budget and what functionalities are crucial for the project at each phase of development.
+This will help to significantly reduce the risk of developing an app which doesn’t quite catch on, or perform as expected.
+A well-developed plan will evaluate where to best spend your budget and what functionality is crucial for the project at each phase of development.

 If your app vision is all singing and dancing with numerous elements and features then it’s best to split the development into phases.
-If you rush into a project expecting your app to have everything straightaway, it more than likely won’t be possible within a specific timeframe and budget.
-That’s why a clearly defined plan will significantly aid the project’s success.
+If you rush into a project expecting your app to have everything straightaway, it most likely won’t be possible within a specific timeframe and budget.
+This is why a clearly defined plan will significantly aid the project’s success.

 Creating a successful mobile app can cost upwards of £10,000.
 The perception of success however will vary according to expectations and desired outcome.
 To be blunt, if you want to create an app to compete with the likes of Facebook or YouTube, a budget of £10,000 won’t get you very far.
 Therefore, a clear business plan taking into account your competitors is essential.